-Representatives acting before the EPO must on request file a signed authorisation (see A‑VIII, 3.2) within a two-month period specified by the EPO (see E‑VII, 1.6).
+Representatives acting before the EPO must on request file a signed authorisation (see A‑VIII, 3.2) within a two-month period specified by the EPO (see E‑VIII, 1.6).
 If the requirements of Art.
 133(2) are not fulfilled, the same period will be specified for the communication of the appointment and, where applicable, for the filing of the authorisation.
 Professional representatives who identify themselves as such will be required to file a signed authorisation only in certain cases (see the Decision of the President of the EPO dated 12 July 2007, Special edition No. 3, OJ EPO 2007, L.1).
 However, a legal practitioner entitled to act as a professional representative in accordance with Art.
 134(8) or an employee acting for an applicant in accordance with Art.
 133(3), first sentence, but who is not a professional representative, must file a signed authorisation; in Euro-PCT proceedings, persons representing clients in these capacities are not required to file signed authorisations if they have already filed an authorisation expressly covering proceedings established by the EPC with the EPO as receiving Office, ISA or IPEA.
 Where a representative is appointed to act on behalf of the applicant in several of his applications, it is not necessary to file an individual authorisation for each application (see A-VIII, 2.4).
 A clear indication of the applications concerned is sufficient; the EPO will make sure that a copy of the authorisation is included in all of the files concerned.

 The authorisation can also be filed by the applicant.
 This also applies where the applicant is obliged to be represented, as fulfilling the requirement to be represented is not itself a procedural step under Art.
 133(2) to which the rule of obligatory representation applies.